agadin/BME440_final_project/README.md

 This repository will explore the use of machine learning models to predict tumor type using brain scan images.

 # Data
 The data used in this project is from the [Brain Tumor Classification dataset](https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri) on Kaggle.
 This dataset contains 3,253 brain MRI images of 4 classes: glioma, meningioma, pituitary, and no tumor.
 The images are in .jpg format and are 512x512 pixels.
+The dataset is split into a training set and a testing set.
+The training set contains 2,288 images and the testing set contains 965 images.
+The dataset also contains a .csv file that contains the image file names and their corresponding labels.

 ## Downloading the Data
 To download the data, you can use the Kaggle API.
 First, you need to install kagglehub by running the following command: